scheb/2fa/doc/providers/email.md

         mailer: acme.custom_mailer_service
 ```

+## Re-send Authentication Code

+When you're using the default authentication code generator that is coming with the bundle, there's an easy way to
+re-send the email with the authentication code.
+Get/inject service `scheb_two_factor.security.email.code_generator` and
+call method `reSend(\Scheb\TwoFactorBundle\Model\Email\TwoFactorInterface $user)`.

 ## Symfony Mailer Component

 The default mailer service uses Swift Mailer to send the email.
 To use the Symfony Mailer component instead (without